2022 Smoky Mountain Air Show

-A member of the 134th Air Refueling Wing works with a civilian partner to prepare for the Smoky Mountain Air Show Sept.
-8, 2022, McGhee Tyson Air National Guard Base, Tennessee.
+Staff Sgt.
+Patrick Hollingsworth, a security forces defender with the 134th Security Forces Squadron, pauses to hydrate as he provides security at the the Smoky Mountain Air Show Sept.
+9, 2022, McGhee Tyson Air National Guard Base, Tennessee.
 The two-day annual event provided the local community with a rare chance to see modern and historic aircraft up close and to meet military members.
 (U.S. Air National Guard photo by Master Sgt.
 Nancy Goldberger)

 |Date Taken: